Fazendaaa/FarmNotes/docs/index.md

 * Siketsu (_"Standardization"_): follow the rules;
 * Shutsuke (_"Self-discipline"_): reflect on one's work and be willing tho change.

+This is also related to the "kaizen" word, which is related to the concept of small daily changes and improvements.

 ## The overview
 The act of design must be, by itself, as an small local act of repair.
 In the book is said that the simple act of code indentation could reduce considerably the number of bugs in a back-of-the-envelope discover at Bell Labs; but I didn't find anything about this that endorses this idea.

 Wanding is the act of "wonder around" a bad code in a way that repels you of making anything.
 Probably because who wrote the code followed the [LeBlanc's Law](https://en.wikipedia.org/wiki/Talk%3AList_of_eponymous_laws#Proposal_to_add_LeBlanc's_law): _"later equals never"_.

 And just a friendly reminder from the Unix philosophy: _"Robustness is the child of transparency and simplicity."_

+### Before going any further
+_"What is the most important thing in a software?"_
+* Performance
+* Safety
+* Documentation
+* Using a solid framework
+* Doing what needs to be done
+* Making it readable
+* other: ___________________________

+That's what I call a tricky question, I don't really think there's a right or wrong question, your use case is what really is the important and the quality level needed for it.
+As mentioned in the Pragmatic Programer: _"Great software today is often preferable to perfect software tomorrow."_

+All of this is related to the chosen approach to the problem, but that doesn't mean that they can't be related in a near future, a code written in a higher level of abstraction allows you to solve the problem itself without having to worry on solving domain problems; but, later on, you can improve this established code in a low level, improving its performance.

 ## The Art of Clean Code?
 Programming is a kind of art: the artists want make something beautiful and new, even if is not that new for the whole world or actually all the beautiful...
 But is new and beautiful to them.
 And that's why a team stuck with a bad code loses it's productivity also, because no one is creating something.